 If your plan is to sell one of the properties that is being used for an inter alia mortgage, it’s important to be clear about your intentions up front.
 Just like any other mortgage, you may face a penalty if you need to break your term early.
 With full information, our team can help find the right mortgage product and make sure you’re aware of any risks.

-How Can Auxilium Help With My Inter Alia Financing?
+How Can Auxilium Help Me with My Inter Alia Financing?

 As with any other financial decision, there are pros and cons for choosing an inter alia mortgage, all of which should be reviewed thoroughly before making any final decisions.
 The Auxilium Team approaches your mortgage financing in a way that looks at all your options and lays out each scenario for you to consider.
 At the end of the day, you decide whether inter alia mortgage financing is right for your situation.